ABS 334

 Materials: Wood

-This precious patinated wood sculpture is depicting a rare representation of the bodhisattva Avalokisteshvarain Siddha form, as an ascetic.
-In this particular manifestation he is called Cittavishramana.
-He is seated in the yogic posture of the semi-lotus, and forms the gesture of fearlessness (abhaya-mudra) with the left hand.
-In addition to the crown with five leaves, a wolf skin encircles him from the left shoulder to his right hip.
+This precious wood sculpture with a beautiful patina is depicting a rare representation of the bodhisattva Avalokisteshvara in an unusual form.
+He is seated in the yogic posture of the semi-lotus, and forms the gesture of protection or fearlessness with the right hand, his left resting on his knee holding the stem of a lotus flower.
+In addition to the five-leaf crown and the royal ornaments proper to the divine manifestations, an antelope skin crosses his chest, from the left shoulder to his right hip.
+Avalokiteshvara embodies the compassion of all Buddhas.
+He is one of the most revered bodhisattvas in Buddhism.

-This precious patinated wood sculpture is depicting a rare representation of the bodhisattva Avalokisteshvarain Siddha form, as an ascetic.
-In this particular manifestation he is called Cittavishramana.
-He is seated in the yogic posture of the semi-lotus, and forms the gesture of fearlessness (abhaya-mudra) with the left hand.
-In addition to the crown with five leaves, a wolf skin encircles him from the left shoulder to his right hip.
+This precious wood sculpture with a beautiful patina is depicting a rare representation of the bodhisattva Avalokisteshvara in an unusual form.
+He is seated in the yogic posture of the semi-lotus, and forms the gesture of protection or fearlessness with the right hand, his left resting on his knee holding the stem of a lotus flower.
+In addition to the five-leaf crown and the royal ornaments proper to the divine manifestations, an antelope skin crosses his chest, from the left shoulder to his right hip.
+Avalokiteshvara embodies the compassion of all Buddhas.
+He is one of the most revered bodhisattvas in Buddhism.